 Have you or a loved one been injured in an accident due to someone else’s negligence?
-The attorneys at Montgomery, Kelley, & McKinnon specialize in cases such as these:
+The attorneys at Montgomery, Kelley, & Dennett specialize in cases such as these:

 - Car Accident